 Professional To act as a positive role model at all times to staff and young people.
 To instigate the correct action in the event of critical incidents and complaints, ensuring that the process is communicated appropriately.
 To participate in support group activities, and the performance management process.
 To ensure that appropriate support and guidance is accessed via regular clinical supervision, group supervision/support and through line management structure.
 To participate in identified projects and key initiatives as identified by the Ward Manager or Lead Nurses.

 Person Specification Qualifications Essential

-- Registered Mental Health Nurse at degree or diploma level.
+- Registered Nurse at degree / diploma level

 - RNC at degree or diploma level

 - Knowledge of mental disorder, child development, mental health law and legislation and the nursing process

 - Experience of working in a mental health setting post- registration

 Special Aptitudes/Abilities Essential